Methyldopa

-Methyldopa, sold under the brand name Aldomet among others, is a medication used for high blood pressure.
+Methyldopa, also known as α-methyl-L-DOPA and sold under the brand name Aldomet among others, is a medication used for high blood pressure.
 It is one of the preferred treatments for high blood pressure in pregnancy.
 For other types of high blood pressure including very high blood pressure resulting in symptoms other medications are typically preferred.
 It can be given by mouth or injection into a vein.
 Onset of effects is around 5 hours and they last about a day.

 Common side effects include sleepiness.
 More severe side effects include red blood cell breakdown, liver problems, and allergic reactions.
 Methyldopa is in the alpha-2 adrenergic receptor agonist family of medication.
 It works by stimulating the brain to decrease the activity of the sympathetic nervous system.

 Methyldopa was discovered in 1960.
 It is on the World Health Organization's List of Essential Medicines.

 Medical uses

 Methyldopa is used in the clinical treatment of the following disorders: